vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-install.md

     **Important:** If the management cluster VMs need to communicate with external services and infrastructure endpoints in your Tanzu Kubernetes Grid environment, ensure that those endpoints are reachable by the proxies that you configured above or add them to **No proxy**.
 Depending on your environment configuration, this may include, but is not limited to, your OIDC or LDAP server, and Harbor.

-3. In the **Resources** section, select vSphere resources for the management cluster to use, and click **Next**. <!--different for vspehere and aws-->

-   - Select the VM folder in which to place the management cluster VMs.
-   - Select a vSphere datastore for the management cluster to use.
-   - Select the cluster, host, or resource pool in which to place the management cluster.

-   If appropriate resources do not already exist in vSphere, without quitting the Tanzu Kubernetes Grid installer, go to vSphere to create them.
-Then click the refresh button so that the new resources can be selected.

 <!--[Select vSphere resources](../images/install-v-5resources.png)-->